Fort St. John, British Columbia: Climate

-Fort St. John experiences a cold humid continental climate (close to subarctic), with cold winters and warm summers.
+Fort St. John experiences a cold humid continental climate (Köppen: Dfb) closely bordering on a subarctic climate (Dfc), with cold winters and warm summers.
 Although winters can be frigid, the area has milder winters than much of the rest of Canada (especially considering its northerly latitude) due to the influence of the nearby Rocky Mountains.
 They tend to block arctic air masses coming in from the north/northwest, although they can certainly still penetrate the area.
 A predominantly southwesterly wind blows through town, with wind speeds averaging around 14.0 km/h.
 Fort St. John uses Mountain Standard Time all year (same as Pacific Daylight Time in summer), and because of its northerly latitude experiences short daylight hours in winter and long daylight hours in summer.

 Fort St. John is east of the Rocky Mountains, and thus has a climate much more similar to the prairies than the British Columbia interior west of the mountains.
 The frost-free period is much longer east of the mountains than west, and thus the Peace River area including Fort St. John can grow crops that cannot be grown in most of the province such as wheat and canola.

 Fort St. John is one of the sunniest places in the province, especially in the winter and spring.
 The city holds British Columbia's record for most sunshine ever recorded in March (247.4 hours in 1965), May (373.5 hours in 1972), and November (141.3 hours in 1976).

 The highest temperature ever recorded in Fort St. John was 38.3 C on 16 July 1941.
 The coldest temperature ever recorded was -53.9 C on 11 January 1911.